amenadiel/google-maps-documentation/docs/PlaceResult.md

 **Type:**  Array<[PlaceReview](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceReview.md)\>

 A list of reviews of this Place.
+Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 types

 **Type:**  Array<string>

-An array of [types for this Place](https://developers.google.com/places/supported_types) (e.g., \["political", "locality"\] or \["restaurant", "establishment"\]).
+An array of [types for this Place](https://developers.google.com/places/supported_types) (for example, \["political", "locality"\] or \["restaurant", "establishment"\]).

 url

 **Type:**  string

 URL of the official Google page for this place.
 This is the Google-owned page that contains the best available information about the place.
+Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 utc\_offset

 **Type:**  number

 The offset from UTC of the Place's current timezone, in minutes.
 For example, Sydney, Australia in daylight savings is 11 hours ahead of UTC, so the utc\_offset will be 660.
 For timezones behind UTC, the offset is negative.
-For example, utc\_offest is -60 for Cape Verde.
+For example, the is \-60 for Cape Verde.
+Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 vicinity

 **Type:**  string

-A fragment of the Place's address for disambiguation (usually street name and locality).
+The simplified address for the place, including the street name, street number, and locality, but not the province/state, postal code, or country.
+For example, Google's Sydney, Australia office has a vicinity value of "48 Pirrama Road, Pyrmont".
+Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 website

 **Type:**  string

 The authoritative website for this Place, such as a business' homepage.
+Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).